 Each continuous monitoring station is equipped with a YSI 6600 or YSI EXO sonde.
-Beginning in 2004, all YSI 6600 data sondes were equipped with Extended Deployment Systems (EDS).
+Beginning in 2004. all YSI 6600 data sondes were equipped with Extended Deployment Systems (EDS).
 The EDS has a wiper system that allows the continuous monitoring sondes to be deployed for longer periods of time without suffering a degradation of data quality as a result of biofouling.
 Starting in 2007, some instruments were converted from EDS to the V2 model, which supports four optical ports.
 Between 2009 and 2015, all sondes used for Continuous Monitoring utilized V2 technology.
 In addition to chlorophyll fluorescence and turbidity, the additional two optical ports may be configured for 6150 optical dissolved oxygen and blue-green algal probes.
 Beginning in 2014, new EXO model instruments were purchased to replace older YSI 6600 models as the SWM Program began to transition to this newer technology.
 All EXO sondes have a central wiper system and a copper-alloy sensor guard which will further reduce biofouling and associated degradation of data quality.
 Each continuous monitoring sonde records nine water quality parameters every 15 minutes.
 The nine water quality parameters measured continuously are water temperature, specific conductance, salinity (calculated from specific conductance and temperature), dissolved oxygen, turbidity (NTU/FNU), fluorescence and total chlorophyll (estimated from fluorescence), pH, and depth.
-During 2018, in addition to the nine parameters, 6600 sondes at two sites (Budds Landing and Williston Lake Pier) will be used to measure blue-green algal concentrations in cells/mL and Relative Fluorescence Units (RFUs).
-EXO sondes that will be deployed at sites on the Patapsco, Potomac, and Wicomico Rivers, Upper Central Chesapeake Bay (CB3MH), Middle Central Chesapeake Bay (CB4MH), and Lower Central Chesapeake Bay (CB5MH) may also be configured with total algal sensors that measure both chlorophyll a and blue-green algal concentrations in μg/L and RFU.
+EXO sondes that will be deployed at sites on the Patapsco, Potomac, and Wicomico Rivers, Upper Central Chesapeake Bay (CB3MH), Middle Central Chesapeake Bay (CB4MH), and Lower Central Chesapeake Bay (CB5MH) may also be configured with total algal sensors that measure both chlorophyll a and blue-green algal concentrations in $\mu$ g/L and RFU.